A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Graph-based estimation of

-We propose the graph-based approach, which uses the similarity graph to estimate the number of clusters for multivariate or non-Euclidean data.
-The similarity graph $G$ is constructed using all the observations in our data $\{x_1, x_2, \hdots, x_n\}$ based on a similarity measure according to some criterion.
-A typical $G$ could be a $\mathcal{K}$-minimum spanning tree ($\mathcal{K}$-MST).
-A minimum spanning tree is a graph connecting all observations such that the sum of the distances across all edges is minimized, and a $\mathcal{K}$-MST is a combination of $\mathcal{K}$ MSTs with disjoint edge sets, where the 2nd MST does not contain any edges in the 1st MST, the 3rd MST does not contain any edges in the first two MSTs and so on.
-A standard choice of the similarity measure would be Euclidean distance, but any informative similarity measure defined on the sample space can be used.
+We propose a graph-based approach to estimate $k$.
+This approach utilizes a similarity graph that embeds observations into a graph structure, such that observations that are similar in some sense are more likely to have an edge connecting them.
+The similarity graph $G$ is constructed using all the observations $\{x_1, x_2, \hdots, x_n\}$, with each observation a node in the graph.
+Generally, the graph is constructed based on a similarity measure according to some criterion.
+For example, $G$ could be a $\mathcal{K}$-minimum spanning tree ($\mathcal{K}$-MST) or a $\mathcal{K}$-nearest neighbor graph ($\mathcal{K}$-NN).
+A minimum spanning tree is a graph connecting all observations such that the sum of the distances across all edges is minimized.
+A $\mathcal{K}$-MST is a combination of $\mathcal{K}$ MSTs with disjoint edge sets, where the 2nd MST does not contain any edges in the 1st MST, the 3rd MST does not contain any edges in the first two MSTs, and so on.
+A $\mathcal{K}$-NN connects each observation to its $\mathcal{K}$ nearest neighbors.
+We assume that the similarity graphs are undirected.
+A standard choice for the similarity measure is Euclidean distance, but any informative similarity measure defined on the sample space can be used.
+A discussion on the choice of $\mathcal{K}$ is deferred to Section \ref{choi:k}.